 By the middle of November about half of the planned drilling program was completed.
 Nine HQ-size diamond boreholes were drilled for a total length of 1,062 meters, with two of the drill-holes intersecting old mine workings and consequently being abandoned.
-The best mineralized intersection was made by hole CL-17-006; a 0.7 metre long interval that averaged 827 g/t silver, 0.23 g/t gold and a combined 2.09 per cent lead-zinc.
+The best mineralized intersection was made by hole CL-17-006; a 0.7-metre-long interval that averaged 827 g/t silver, 0.23 g/t gold and a combined 2.09 per cent lead-zinc.

-As of the end of February 2018, subsequent to the period end, drilling at Clemente had not yet resumed.
-Besides the El Mundo and Nuevo Mundo vein prospects, another drill-ready target exists at the Santa Elena artisanal mine workings located in the south-eastern sector of the Clemente property and approximately 7 kilometres northwest of a former producing gold mine, Cerro Colorado.
+As of the end of the second quarter of 2018, Silver Viper had not yet resumed drilling at Clemente.
+In addition to the El Mundo and Nuevo Mundo vein prospects, a drill-ready target exists at the Santa Elena artisanal mine workings located in the south-eastern sector of the Clemente property, approximately 7 kilometres northwest of a former producing gold mine; Cerro Colorado.